Rights for data subjects

 Privacy by design

-Organisations should design data protection into development of business processes, new systems and undertake privacy impact assessments (PIAs).
+Organisations should design data protection into development of business processes, new systems and undertake data protection impact assessments (DPIAs).

 Data protection officers

-A designated post of data protection officer (DPO) will be strategically responsible for GDPR.
+A designated post of data protection officer (DPO) is strategically responsible for GDPR.

 More background information is available in the GDPR guidance attached to this page.